- Public Comment Periods

 Step One - Repeal

-The Environmental Protection Agency and the Department of Army (the agencies) are seeking additional comment on the proposed Repeal of the 2015 Rule through a supplemental notice of proposed rulemaking.
-Commenters need not resubmit comments already provided in response to the July 27, 2017 notice.
-The public comment period will close on August 13, 2018.
+There are currently no open public comment periods.
+The Environmental Protection Agency and the Department of Army (the agencies) sought additional comment on the proposed Repeal of the 2015 Rule through a supplemental notice of proposed rulemaking.
+The public comment period closed on August 13, 2018.

 Step Two - Revise